the-low-res-artist/rpgforge.docs/src/en/stable/user_manual/game_mecanics/behaviors/behavior.md

 The Tier-list is used **to order Behaviors** by priority of activation.
 A Behavior is activated if its Condition is met (checked every frame).

-If a Behavior is in a warmer Tier (reddish color) than another one in a colder Tier (blueish color), the warmer one will be checked first for its Condition.
+If a Behavior is in a **warmer Tier** (reddish color) than another one in a **colder Tier** (blueish color), the warmer one will be checked first for its Condition.

 If 2 Behaviors are in the same Tier, then the left one will be checked first.

+Therefore, to schematize the ordering :
 ![tier_list_order_check.png](../../../../../../media/user_manual/game_mecanics/behaviors/tier_list_order_check.png)

 #### Blocking Behaviors

-A **Blocking Behavior** will prevent the activation of the colder ones when it's activated (condition is met) and until it's completed :
+A **Blocking Behavior** will prevent the activation of the colder ones when  activated (condition is met) until completion :

 ![behavior_list_tiers.png](../../../../../../media/user_manual/game_mecanics/behaviors/explanation_block_behaviors.gif)

 #### Non-Blocking Behaviors

-A **non-Blocking Behavior** will allow the activation of the colder ones even when it's activated (condition is met) :
+A **non-Blocking Behavior** will allow the activation of the colder ones even when activated (condition is met) :

 ![behavior_list_tiers.png](../../../../../../media/user_manual/game_mecanics/behaviors/explanation_non_block_behaviors.gif)

 ### Add a new Behavior